This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • In a large measuring glass, combine the chicken stock, heavy cream, Dijon mustard, nutmeg, ½ tsp salt, and ½ tsp pepper.
 Whisk together and set aside.
 In a small bowl, combine the Gruyere and Parmesan cheese, and set aside.
 Using a mandolin or sharp knife, slice the potatoes into ¼-inch slices.

-1 cup chicken stock, 1 cup heavy cream, 1 tbsp Dijon mustard, ½ tsp nutmeg, 1 ½ tsp salt, 1 tsp pepper, 4 oz Parmesan cheese, 6 oz Gruyere cheese, 2 ½ lb russet potatoes
+1 cup chicken stock (or vegetable stock for vegetarian option), 1 cup heavy cream, 1 tbsp Dijon mustard, ½ tsp ground nutmeg, 1 ½ tsp kosher salt, 1 tsp freshly ground black pepper, 4 oz Parmesan cheese, 6 oz Gruyère cheese, 2 ½ lb russet potatoes

 • Layer half of the potatoes into the prepared baking dish.
 Make sure they are even but have no regard for design.
 Sprinkle with the remaining ½ tsp salt and ½ tsp pepper.
 Add half of the shallot mixture on top as well as half of the cheese mixture.
 Repeat the layer of potatoes, leaving about one potato's worth of slices aside for the top.
 Once the final amount of shallot is added, shingle the remaining potatoes over the top.
 Pour the cream mixture over the top, letting it soak in, and finish by sprinkling the remaining cheese over the top.